lepidotteri/yarn-berry-typescript-monorepo/README.md

 # Yarn Berry TypeScript Monorepo Template

-This repo is a template for creating a monorepo that uses TypeScript, Jest, and RollupJS.
+This repo is a template for creating a monorepo that uses TypeScript and Yarn Berry.
 These are the tools I gravitate towards so I decided I would make a template.
 If anybody finds any bugs, you can submit and issue or create a PR and I will review it.
-The TypeScript and ESLint configs are setup for Node projects but can easily be modified for browser projects.
+The TypeScript and ESLint configs are setup for Deno projects but can easily be modified for other runtimes.

 I will continue to add new scripts to this repository as I create useful ones.